amperity/amperity-docs/amperity_datagrid/source/privacy_rights.rst

 An inbound request table contains information about compliance requests.
 It must contain at least one field that is used to identify matching records: this is most commonly email address, but phone number, address, and custom fields such as a customer key or loyalty ID can also be used.

-.. note:: If multiple identification fields exist, they are treated as though they are separate requests, identifying source domain records that can be matched to ANY of the identification fields.
+If multiple identification fields exist, they are treated as though they are separate requests, identifying source domain records that can be matched to ANY of the identification fields.

 .. note:: An address group is a single entity.
 A compliance action must match all fields within the address group: address, address2, city, state, postal, and country.
 It is important for addresses in incoming data to be standardized before they can be used for matching in compliance requests.